Daweet/Daweet.github.io/_posts/2020-08-09-Galileo's-paradox.md

 To begin with, let us refer to
 Fig. [\[fig:circle\]](#fig:circle){reference-type="ref"
-reference="fig:circle"} where we assume the chords to be frictionless, a particle traveling to the bottom of the circle along the diameter $D$, and another particle traveling along either of the chords will arrive at the same time if released, simultaneously, from rest .
+reference="fig:circle"} where we assume the chords to be frictionless, a particle traveling to the bottom of the circle along the diameter $$D$$, and another particle traveling along either of the chords will arrive at the same time if released, simultaneously, from rest .
 Generally speaking conservation of total mechanical energy dictates that the sum